romagny13/react-spa-router/README.md

 }
 ```

-Add guard to parent route
+Add guard to the parent route

 ```js
 const routes = [